programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-5.md

 plt.close()
 ```

 `plt.plot()` takes a data frame and draws a line chart.
 It utilizes the dataframe index for the x values, and all other columns for y values.
 Each column will be represented as a distinct line with distinct color.
 It gives us the basic image, but we would like to add additional attributes. `title()` sets a title, `xlabel()` sets an explanation for the horizontal axis, `grid()` draws grid lines.
 With `axis()` we specify the 'viewport' of the chart.
 We gave a list of four values: the beginning and the end of x values, and the beginning and end of y values.
 If we do not give anything, the library takes the minimum and maximum values and adds some margins on all sides.
-Our averages range around 1.4 and 2.0, but we thought that it is more realistic to the human eye if we set the viewport to zero (and add a small margin on the top as the 10% of the maximum value). `savefig()` saves the figure; its first argument is the file name, while the `bbox_inches` argument sets a minimal margin around the chart. `close()` is an important step when you draw multiple images in one script: it covers a clearing process, removes references from the memory, so the new image will start from scratch, otherwise there is a chance that different graphical elements will survive in other images.
+Our averages range around 1.4 and 2.0, but we thought that it is more realistic to the human eye if we set the viewport to zero (and add a small margin on the top as the 10% of the maximum value). `savefig()` saves the figure; its first argument is the file name, while the `bbox_inches` argument sets a minimal margin around the chart. `close()` is an important step when you draw multiple images in one script: it starts a clearing process, removes references from the memory, so the new image will start from scratch, otherwise -- as pyplot image creation is a statefull process, so it "remembers" previous steps -- there is a chance that different graphical elements will survive in other images.

 The image looks like this: